 Statements: statement issue: qualifying financial transactions

 Prior to December 2015, Periodic statements were produced in June and December, immediately prior to when a main payment was scheduled to be made however the issue of Periodic statements ended in December 2015.
-Alternatively a revised set of statement triggers will be used from that date.
+From January 2016, statements are issued according to the rules for Standard statements below

 Standard statements are normally produced in January, March, April, May, June, August, October, November and December, however this schedule is subject to change.
 The Statement Issue schedule can be found on the SA User Page under SA Business Calendars.

 - There is a debt becoming due within 45 days and the debt has not been included on a previously issued statement